-EMB 704 Process and Innovation (6-0-6).
-Focuses on manufacturing and service management decisions, as well as sourcing and distribution functions of an organization.
-Considers principles of operations strategy, productivity, capacity planning, facility location quality, supply chain management, and the design and control of projects, products and processes.
+(3-0-3).
+Focuses on management decisions in manufacturing and services as well as the sourcing and distribution factors of an organization.
+Considers principles of operations strategy, productivity, capacity planning, quality, introductory supply chain management, and the design and control of processes.
 Explores a wide variety of analytical techniques for critically evaluating and continuously improving business processes.
-Graded as

-Pass/Fail.
-Prerequisite: admission to the
+Prerequisite: admission to the EMBA program.

-EMBA program.